anishrana2001/CKAD/6. Dumps/lab.md

 ### Task:  kubectl config use-context k8s-c1-s

 ### There is one deployment "security-deploy" is running under namespace "ckad0021".
 You need to set securityContext user with 1000 forbide allowPrivilleged escalation.
-### There is one deployment "resource-deploy" is already running under namespace "ns-quota1".
-In a namespace resource limits is configured.
-You need to set resource request (memory) half of the  max memory assigned to the namespace

 ### Solution